How do I break free from my dominating mother?

 Answer

-As a 38 year old woman you have the right to live your own life, unecumbered by your mother.
+As a 38 year old woman you have the right to live your own life, unencumbered by your mother.
 In fact, you gained that right many years ago but did not find it within you to be able to break free from her manipulations and dependency needs.
 An educated guess that I am making about your situation is that your mother singled you out as the daughter who would always care for her.

 Your story reminds me of a very old movie classic from the 1940’s with the brilliant actress Bette Davis.
 The movie is called Now Voyager.
 A young Bette David plays the daughter of a powerful and dominating mother who uses hysterical symptoms to keep her daughter weak, dependent and at home where she can always be company for herself.
 In fact, the daughter even becomes mentally ill at one point and is required to be in a mental hospital for a period of time.
 This suits the mother because it keeps the daughter totally helpless and dependent.
 In the end, the daughter realizes that she must break free of her mother’s dictatorship if she is ever to have a life of her own.
+I am sure the movie is for rent and can be viewed.

 I realize that your mother is 75 now and her age plays into your sense of guilt.
 However, you report that she is in good health.
 Therefore, she can fend for herself.
-I know many physically healthy elderly people who live alone and have full lives.
+I know many physically healthy, elderly people who live alone and have full lives.
 These individuals would never think of relying on a child and take complete pride in their ability to live for themselves.
-If your mother were ill, and handicapped, she could live in an assisted living arrangement with other elderly people.
+If your mother were ill and handicapped, she could live in an assisted living arrangement with other elderly people.
 The point is that you have a right to your life.

 If you cannot summon the strength to break away from your mother then you need to enter psychotherapy where you can learn to gain that strength.